 Gigabyte Am3+ GA-78LMT

-The GA-78LMT is very basic motherboard for am3 processors which is unlocked a little bit for overclocking memory and processors.
-This motherboard can support 1333+Mhz overclocked ddr3 memories and has 4xDIMM slots which support upto 32Gb of memory.
+The GA-78LMT is the very basic motherboard for am3 processors which is unlocked a little bit for overclocking memory and processors.
+This motherboard can support 1333+Mhz overclocked ddr3 memories and has 4xDIMM slots which support up to 32Gb of memory.
 This feature was not available in the Intel Lga 1150 H81m-P33 motherboard although both cost almost the same.

 - Socket AM3+

 - Chipset: North Bridge AMD 760G & South Bridge SB710

 - Memory: 4x 240pin DDR3-1333+(O.C.)/1066 DIMM Slots, Dual Channel, Max Capacity of 32GB

 - Slots: 1x PCI-Express 2.0 x16 Slot, 1x PCI-Express 2.0 x1 Slot, 1x PCI Slot

 - CPU: AM3+ socket Support for AMD AM3+ processor, AMD AM3 Phenom II processor / AMD Athlon II processor

 - LAN: 1 x Realtek GbE LAN chip (10/100/1000 Mbit)

 ASUS M5A97 LE R2.0 AM3+